zzbazza/instagram-scraper/README.md

 Features **not** available in this scraper:

-- scrape instagram followers - List of followers is accessible only after sign in, which this solution does not support
+- scrape Instagram followers - List of followers is accessible only after sign in, which this solution does not support

-- scrape instagram following - List of followed profiles is accessible only after sign in, which this solution does not support
+- scrape Instagram following - List of followed profiles is accessible only after sign in, which this solution does not support

-If you are interested in this solution and want to know more about how it works, I wrote a short introduction [Apify blog](https://medium.com/p/21d05506aeb3).
+If you are interested in this solution and want to know more about how it works, I wrote a short introduction on [Apify blog](https://medium.com/p/21d05506aeb3).

 ## Instagram scraper - future